Resource Strategy for Post-Mask Metal-Only Functional ECO

 Gate arrays involve predefined arrays of basic logic gates that can be configured to implement specific functions by applying metal-only connections.
 Gate arrays can be used for targeted changes without requiring extensive design iterations.

 However, gate arrays may have higher area and power overhead compared to standard cells.
 Their usage requires careful planning and integration into the design.
-Due to their larger size, gate arrays are often placed further away from dense routing areas, which can introduce timing delay issues."
+Due to their larger size, gate arrays are often placed further away from dense routing areas, possibly introducing timing delay issues.

 Spare cells and gate arrays have pros and cons in terms of timing delay, area usage, and power consumption.
-The choice depends on the specific design application, as different applications may prefer a specific combination of resources.
+The trade-off could be driven by specific design applications, as different applications might prefer a specific combination of resources.
 This white paper focuses solely on demonstrating the fundamental concepts and does not delve into design strategies.

 Additional Spare Resources Utilized by EasylogicECO